JohannesBorgqvist/symSys_1st_ODEs/TASK_LIST.md

 - [x] Implement a linear algebra approach in the solution algorithm
 - [x] Add Loetka Volterra,
 - [x] Add all models listed below under the section "Biological models"
-- [x] Run symmetry calculations on all models under the seciton "Biological models"
+- [x] Run symmetry calculations on all models under the section "Biological models"
 - [x] Make sure code work for the general linear case,
 - [x] Make the code work for the DBH model,
 - [x] Add branches github,